w3champions/website-backend/README.md

 ```
 docker run mongo
 ```
 and your local service should be able to connect to this default mongo adress.
+The default is our open test db with connectionstring mongodb://176.28.16.249:3513

 If you have your own MongoDb, you need to run the service with a Env Variable Called "MONGO_CONNECTION_STRING" and set it to the corresponding connection string.
 You can also just replace the line in the Startup.cs with the needed